vaibhavbbhaskar/Speech-Recognition-Python/README.md

 - File upload functionality
 - Audio transcription using Google's Speech-to-Text API
-- Error handling for non-.wav files
+- Error handling for unrecognizable files & more
 - Beautiful and user-friendly interface

 ## Installation